danielaparker/jsoncons/src/doc/Classes/json.md

     const_object_iterator find(const std::string& name) const
     const_object_iterator find(const char* name) const
 Returns an object iterator to a member whose name compares equal to `name`.
 If there is no such member, returns `end_member()`.
+Throws `std::domain_error` if not an object.

     json& at(const std::string& name)
     const json& at(const std::string& name) const
-If `name` matches the name of a member in the json object, returns a reference to the json object, otherwise throws.
-These have the same behavior as the corresponding `operator[]` functions, but the non-const `at` is more efficient (doesn't have to return a proxy.)
+Returns a reference to the value with the specifed name in a json object.
+Throws `std::domain_error` if not an object.
+Throws `std::out_of_range` if the object does not have a member with the specified name.

     json& at(size_t i)
     const json& at(size_t i) const
-Returns a reference to the element at position `i` in a json array.
-These have the same behavior as the corresponding `operator[]` functions.
+Returns a reference to the element at index `i` in a json array.
+Throws `std::domain_error` if not an array.
+Throws `std::out_of_range` if the index is outside the bounds of the array.

     template <typename T>
     const json get(const std::string& name, T default_val) const